 All APL files:

-For MaxQuant versions 1.4-1.6 (note the andromeda directory inside combined)
+For MaxQuant versions 1.4 and above (note the Andromeda directory inside combined)

 -All APL files: